luyadev/luya/docs/guide/app-speed.md

 ]
 ```

-When dealing with large database tables in your application you should define database indexes (for example when working with mysql).
+When dealing with large database tables in your application you should define database indexes (for example when working with MySQL).

 ## Session